mathesar-foundation/mathesar-website/_posts/2025-05-21-kriti-featured-maintainer-month.md

 ---
 layout: post
-title: "Mathesar's Kriti Godey: The Long Way into Open Source"
+title: "The Long Way into Open Source"
-tags: interview news
+tags: open-source personal
 date: 2025-05-21
 author: Kriti Godey
-description: "Mathesar's project lead, Kriti, shares her open source story—from newbie to user to maintainer—for the Open Source Initiative's Maintainer Month."
+description: "How I got into open source—from clueless newbie to project lead of Mathesar.
+Cross-posted from the Open Source Initiative's maintainer stories project."
 image: /images/blog/kriti-maintainer-story.png
 ---

-_This piece was originally published on May 20, 2025, as part of the Open Source Initiative’s Maintainer Month.
-[Learn more](https://opensource.org/maintainers) about how OSI supports open source maintainers, or read the [original post](https://opensource.org/maintainers/kgodey) on their website._
+_This piece is adapted from a longer version originally published as part of the Open Source Initiative’s Maintainer Month project.
+[Learn more](https://opensource.org/maintainers) about how OSI supports open source maintainers, or read the [original story on the OSI website](https://opensource.org/maintainers/kgodey)._

 ---